devOpifex/ambiorix-site/docs/ambiorix/08-request.md

 __Counter__

-This is an example of creating a counter; every refresh bumps the counter.
+This is an example of creating a counter; every refresh bumps the counter, using a middleware means we cound visits overall, not just to the main page.

 ```r
 app <- Ambiorix$new()